KingsburyLab/kingsbury-group-website/content/research/software.md

   background:
     image: ""
     text_color_light: false
-hero_media: ix_membranes.jpg
+hero_media: software.jpg
 ---
 Our group strives to be a leader in promoting **state-of-the-art data management and analysis** approaches enabled by open-source software.
-Automated data processing makes it possible to investigate larger datasets, unlocking new scientific opportunities, all while increasing standardization and reproducibility.
+Automated data processing unlocks new scientific opportunities by making it possible to investigate larger datasets, while increasing standardization and reproducibility.